• Senior couple taking selfie

 Be sure to discuss with your doctor your lifestyle goals and whether you want to wear glasses after your cataract surgery.
 This will help us understand your goals and make the best possible recommendations for your cataract surgery.

-Most people are cleared to drive within a couple of days after cataract surgery WI, once their vision has stabilized and the doctor confirms it is safe.
+Most people are cleared to drive after their firs follow up or 24 hours after cataract surgery, once their vision has stabilized and the doctor confirms it is safe.

 Temporary side effects like glare, halos, or blurry vision after cataract surgery are common but usually fade as the eye heals.
 Serious complications such as infection are rare, and our team takes every precaution to minimize risk.

 If you need surgery on both eyes, your surgeon will recommend the best timing.
-Typically, cataract surgery is performed on one eye first, and the second eye follows within a few weeks after the first has healed.
+Typically, cataract surgery is performed on one eye first, and the second eye follows about 2 weeks after the first has healed.

 Cataract Surgery Affordability